pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

 1. Child resources are created.

-    - view the child ImageVulnerabilityScan `kubectl get imagevulnerabilityscan`
+    - view the child ImageVulnerabilityScan by running: `kubectl get imagevulnerabilityscan`
-    - view the child PipelineRun, TaskRuns, and pods `kubectl get -l imagevulnerabilityscan pipelinerun,taskrun,pod`
+    - view the child PipelineRun, TaskRuns, and pods by running: `kubectl get -l imagevulnerabilityscan pipelinerun,taskrun,pod`

 1. When the scanning completes, the status is shown.
 Specify `-o wide` to see the digest of the image scanned and the location of the published results.